patrickmcelwee/slush-marklogic-node-wiki/Deployment process.md

 - `gulp`

-The other major task is to launch the Express listener that forms the [[Middle-tier|Explaining the stack]]:
+The other major task is to launch the Express listener that forms the [[Middle-layer|Explaining the stack]]:

 - `gulp server`